zndtoshi/Nomad-server/TEST_PLAN.md

-# BalanceBridge End-to-End Test Plan
+# NomadServer End-to-End Test Plan

 ## Overview
-This document provides step-by-step instructions for testing the BalanceBridge Umbrel app end-to-end, including Bitcoin lookup requests from the Android app to the Rust server.
+This document provides step-by-step instructions for testing NomadServer end-to-end, including Bitcoin lookup requests from the NomadWallet app to the Rust server.

 ---